bioinfomaticsCSU/EPGA2.1/README.md

 2) Before installing and running

-	Users should install Bowtie2 and Samtools firstly and add them to your PATH.
-EPGA2 uses Bowtie2 for mapping read to contigs in the step of scaffolding, and uses Samtools for converting ".sam" file to ".bam" file.
+	Users should install Bowtie2 and Samtools firstly, and add them to the environment variable PATH.
+EPGA2 uses Bowtie2 for mapping read to contigs and Samtools for converting ".sam" file to ".bam" file in the step of scaffolding.
 	Users can download Bowtie2 from http://bowtie-bio.sourceforge.net/bowtie2/index.shtml
 	Samtools is available from http://samtools.sourceforge.net/index.shtml